Utilities for Configuration

 GitLab Docs Pipeline Coverage License

-Java module with utilities for managing and loading config and secrets.
-All of these should be kubernetes safe, handling how it uses config maps etc.
+Java module with utilities for managing and loading configuration and secrets.
+The library is designed to be kubernetes safe, handling how it uses config maps, mounted secrets and similar file-based configuration patterns.

 See morimekta.net/utils for procedures on releases.